xingBaGan/obsidian-contentlayer/README.md

 4. When you get ready to build a release, run `npm run build` to create it.
 This will remove all codemaps and minify code size.

+5. Run `npm run server` to start a local server, which will provide a api for obsidian to get contentlayer data.

 ## Notice